MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-overview.md

 Organizations that own multiple Microsoft Entra tenants and want to streamline intra-organization cross-tenant collaboration in Microsoft 365.

-The multitenant organization capability in Microsoft Teams is built on the assumption of reciprocal provisioning of external member users across multitenant organization tenants.
+The multitenant organization capability in Microsoft Teams is built on the assumption of reciprocal provisioning of [B2B collaboration member users](../../external-id/user-properties.md) across multitenant organization tenants.

-The multitenant organization capability in Viva Engage  is built on the assumption of centralized provisioning of external member users into a hub tenant.
+The multitenant organization capability in Viva Engage is built on the assumption of centralized provisioning of B2B collaboration member users into a hub tenant.

-As such, the multitenant organization capability is best deployed with the use of a bulk provisioning engine for [B2B collaboration users](../../external-id/user-properties.md), for example with [cross-tenant synchronization](./cross-tenant-synchronization-overview.md).
+As such, the multitenant organization capability is best deployed with the use of a bulk provisioning engine for B2B collaboration users, for example with [cross-tenant synchronization](./cross-tenant-synchronization-overview.md).

 ## Benefits